-In memory of Jane Austen, who died 200 years ago, Steve Davison heads to Chawton for a wander in the South Downs National Park just south of Alton
+In memory of Jane Austen, who died over 200 years ago, Steve Davison heads to Chawton for a wander in the South Downs National Park just south of Alton

-From her former home the walk leads us along part of the disused Meon Valley railway that once ran between Alton and Fareham.
+From her former home, the walk leads us along part of the disused Meon Valley railway that once ran between Alton and Fareham.
 Don’t worry if you happen to hear the sound of a steam train in the distance, it’s not a ghost train on the old line but one running along the nearby Mid-Hants Railway Watercress Line between Alton and New Arlesford.

 Soon we leave the old track to arrive at Upper Farringdon, home to thatched cottages and the 12th century All Saint’s Church.
-For a time, the Selborne naturalist, Gilbert White, was curate here while a later incumbent, the Reverend Thomas Massey, was responsible for the unusual Massey’s Folly – the large red-brick and terracotta tiled building opposite the church.
+For a time, the Selborne naturalist, Gilbert White, was curate here while a later incumbent, the Reverend Thomas Massey, was responsible for the unusual Massey’s Folly – the large red-brick and the terracotta tiled building opposite the church.